cookiebaits/usbicv2/README.md

-- Redesigned the User Side
+- Redesigned the Complete Side